 So guess what?

-You can see that as I start to get slower and slower, that is an indicator for me to quit.
+You can see that as I fatigue and start to get slower and slower, that is an indicator for me to quit.

 As you can see, whether or not you’ve reached failure depends on what goal you’re training for and what type of failure you’re training to.

-But understand this: if you want to create change in your muscles you’d better train to some type of failure.
-If you just do sub-maximal sets, not touching any of these types of failure, your time in the gym isn’t really productive.
+But understand this: if you want to create muscle growth and strength gains you’d better train to some type of failure.
+If you just do sub-maximal sets in your training regimen, not touching any of these types of failure, your time in the gym isn’t really productive.

-If you’re looking for a complete training program that puts all the science back in strength, use our Program Selector to determine which of our programs best suits your needs.
+If you’re looking for a complete weight training program that puts all the science back in strength to deliver serious muscle development, use our Program Selector to determine which of our programs best suits your needs.

 Program Selector ==> See which program best fits your goals